(625 ILCS 5/6-107.5)

 Adult Driver Education Course.

 (a) The Secretary shall establish by rule the curriculum and designate the materials to be used in an adult driver education course.
-The course shall be at least 6 hours in length and shall include instruction on traffic laws; highway signs, signals, and markings that regulate, warn, or direct traffic; and issues commonly associated with motor vehicle accidents including poor decision-making, risk taking, impaired driving, distraction, speed, failure to use a safety belt, driving at night, failure to yield the right-of-way, texting while driving, using wireless communication devices, and alcohol and drug awareness.
+The course shall be at least 6 hours in length and shall include instruction on traffic laws; highway signs, signals, and markings that regulate, warn, or direct traffic; issues commonly associated with motor vehicle crashes including poor decision-making, risk taking, impaired driving, distraction, speed, failure to use a safety belt, driving at night, failure to yield the right-of-way, texting while driving, using wireless communication devices, and alcohol and drug awareness; and instruction on law enforcement procedures during traffic stops, including actions that a motorist should take during a traffic stop and appropriate interactions with law enforcement officers.
 The curriculum shall not require the operation of a motor vehicle.

 (b) The Secretary shall certify course providers.
 The requirements to be a certified course provider, the process for applying for certification, and the procedure for decertifying a course provider shall be established by rule.